 All sex offenders are assigned a risk level (for re-offending).
 The "risk" factor is assigned by a team of professionals consisting of representatives from the Attorney General’s office, DOCR, juvenile services, and other criminal justice entities.
 The team reviews each offender’s criminal history, evaluations, and other pertinent documents in order to assign the individual either a low, moderate or high risk level.
 Risk assessments are conducted on an ongoing basis and the sex offender's information on the website is updated when the risk level is assigned or changed.

 A LOW risk offender must register for a minimum of 15 years, a MODERATE offender registers for 25 years, and a HIGH risk offender must register for life.
+An offender who has more than one conviction for a sex offense is required to register for life, regardless of the assessed risk level.

 The local police and sheriff's departments do community notifications when a registered offender moves into a neighborhood.
 A local law enforcement agency considers many factors before deciding when and how to notify the community, and does not have to wait until an offender's risk level has been assigned.